mricon/lce-talk/talk.rst

   extensions (e.g. only .PNG, .JPG, .GIF but not .PHP, .EXE, etc).
-If your environment allows you to do it, actually check the mime-type of the submitted content before you accept it, and turn off mod_mime in Apache -- otherwise you're running a chance of recognizing that a .JPG is actually a PHP file and executing it.
+If your environment allows you to do it, actually check the mime-type of the submitted content before you accept it, and turn off mod_mime in Apache -- otherwise you're running a chance of it recognizing that a .JPG is actually a PHP file and executing it.

   Do have a policy of telling your clients that uploaded files will be treated as potentially hostile, and run a virus check on them.
 Have an